AxolotlClient/AxolotlClient-API/api_documentation.md

 ## Errors

-Errors will return json content with the following:

-- `status_code`: `number` - Http status Code
-- `error_code`: `number` - Api error code, generally the same as the Http status code, but sometimes used to differentiate errors that use the same Http status code on an endpoint.
-- `description`: `string` - Human readable description of the error
+Errors may or may not have a plain text reason in the body.

 If the endpoint is tagged with `Authenticated`, then the following errors are possible:

-- HTTP `401` API `1000` - Access Token not provided
-- HTTP `401` API `1001` - Access Token is corrupt
+- `403` Forbidden - Access Token is missing or corrupt
-- HTTP `401` API `1002` - Access Token is expired or revoked
+- `401` Unauthorized - Access Token is expired or revoked

 The following errors are always possible:

-- HTTP `500` Internal Server Error
+- `500` Internal Server Error

+The following errors are possible whenever body or query data is required:

+- `400` Bad Request

 ## Endpoints